hannorein/rebound/docs/simulationdiagnostics.md

     Lx, Ly, Lz = sim.angular_momentum()
     ```

-## Center-of-mass
+## Centre-of-mass
-You can calculate the center-of-mass of a simulation using the functions below.
+You can calculate the centre-of-mass of a simulation using the functions below.
-The return value is particle object with mass, position, and velocity reflecting those of the center-of-mass.
+The return value is particle object with mass, position, and velocity reflecting those of the centre-of-mass.

 === "C"
     ```c